staticvariablejames/InsugarTrading/README.md

 compared to the dataset.
 For example,
 in the picture above,
-HNY is worth $132.57 and its quantile is 74.09%;
+SLT is worth $60.71 and its quantile is 62.78%;
-this means that HNY was at or below $132.57 in 74.09% of the time during the simulation.
+this means that HNY was at or below $60.71 in 62.78% of the time during the simulation.

 The color of text ranges from gray to orange: it is orange for stocks that you don't currently own and are at a low price (quantile-wise),